 - Educational Visits

 - E-Safety

-- · Accidents & First Aid
+- Accidents & First Aid

 - Science

 - D&T

 - PSHE (particularly the SRE Sex and Relationships Education)

 - Travel Plan.

 However, every activity undertaken by the school needs to be assessed for risk even if a formal "risk assessment form" is not required.
 It can often be in the everyday activities that risk can lie, if complacency is allowed to set in.
-If a member of staff is in any doubt at all about the safety of an activity - for whatever reason - they must seek the guidance of either the Headteacher or one of the Assistant Headteachers' before undertaking it.
+If a member of staff is in any doubt at all about the safety of an activity - for whatever reason - they must seek the guidance of either the Headteacher or another member of SLT before undertaking it.